AccuWeather Alert: Heavy rain, damaging winds

-NEW YORK (WABC) --A storm packing heavy rain and gusty winds is impacting the New York City area and most of the east coast through Friday.
+Flooding is a also a problem, particularly in the Bronx and in New Jersey, where drivers faced potentially dangerous conditions and some highways were partially closed.

+A coastal flooding warning was in effect for most of the area.

-Rounds of heavy rain through Friday could bring two to three inches of rainfall that could cause street and stream flooding.
+The storm was bearing down on most of the Northeast, with heavy rain expected to last through the daylight hours.
+Some areas could finish with 2 to 3 inches of rainfall that caused street and stream flooding.

+The combination of drenching rain, gusty winds and poor visibility from fog and low clouds is causing substantial airline delays on one of the busiest days of the holiday travel season.
+Drivers were also facing difficulties, especially on the highways as rain, wind and urban flooding impeded their travels.

 Download the AccuWeather app for weather information wherever you go